Isotretinoin (By mouth)

 - Dry skin, eyes, lips, mouth, or nose

-- Heartburn (new or worsening), trouble swallowing or painful swallowing
+- Heartburn (new or worsening), painful or trouble with swallowing

 - Increase in thirst, change in how much or how often you urinate